 What State Is It?

 First, let’s step back a bit and take a look at the setState() function.
 A screenshot of this function is displayed below on the left-hand side.
 As you know, it takes in a function with no arguments and is commonly described as a ‘VoidCallback’ function as it’s not to return any result either.
 The first red arrow below shows where this passed function is then called.
-However note, if any result is returned it’s actively cast as type dynamic so possibly anything, of any data type, can be returned.
+However note, if any result is returned it’s actively cast as type, dynamic.
+That means anything, of any data type, can be returned.
 Although no result is expected, this is done so if there is a result, it can be tested by the assert function that follows.
 This function (present only during development) tests if the result is of type, Future.
-That’s because a result of type, Future, is not good at this point since any ‘incomplete’ Future object present during the next scheduled ‘rebuild’ of the app’s interface may bring about unpredictable side-effects — and so the assert function will throw an error if an object of type Future was returned as a result.
+That’s because a result of type, Future, is not good at this point.
+Any ‘incomplete’ Future object present during the next scheduled ‘rebuild’ of the app’s interface may bring about unpredictable side-effects — and so the assert function will throw an error if an object of type, Future, was returned as a result.

 And so, as you see in the next screenshot below, every time you tap and increment the counter, the associated Element object is ‘marked’, and consequently that State object’s build() function is called with the next scheduled ‘frame rebuild.’
-The class field, _counter, with its new integer value is passed to the Text widget again, and that Text widget is redrawn (i.e. its own build() function is called).
+The class field, _counter, with its new integer value is passed to the Text widget again, and that Text widget is redrawn (i.e. its own build() function is called) to display that new value.
 With me so far?

 Declare Its State